Benefits of studying abroad

 All five law schools in the programme are among the best Australian law schools.
 They enjoy an excellent reputation for teaching and research and offer first-rate facilities.
 They all have extensive programmes of international student exchanges.

-The exchange programmes with the remaining three law schools are the subject of bilateral agreements with The University of Nottingham School of Law.
+The exchange programmes with the remaining law schools are the subject of bilateral agreements with The University of Nottingham School of Law.

 There is also the cost of return travel to Australia and medical insurance to cover hospitalisation.
 Accommodation costs and living expenses in Australia can be rather higher than those in Nottingham.